Spiratatoe/Cabot_Trail_CEC_2025/Info/submission_and_forking_instructions.md

 # Instructions for Competitors: How to Fork the Repository, Add Collaborators, and Submit Your Code

 ## Step 1: Fork the Original Repository
+1. If using your own repository, skip this step.

-1. Go to the main page of this repository.
+3. Go to the main page of this repository.

-2. In the top right corner of the page, click the **Fork** button.
+4. In the top right corner of the page, click the **Fork** button.
 This will create a **copy** of the repository in your GitHub account.

-3. Once the fork is complete, you’ll have a new repository under your GitHub account:
+5. Once the fork is complete, you’ll have a new repository under your GitHub account:
    - `https://github.com/your-username/programmingcompetition-repo` (this will be your fork).

 ---